 The trend toward a more equitable parenting-time split is a helpful one, consistent with the best interest of the children.
 We have seen that presumptions become much more than a rule of safe harbor.
 They become the normal in all but the most unusual cases.
 Our child support guidelines are based upon statistics regarding the cost of raising a child.
 An equal parenting-time presumption would result in many dramatically lower child support awards.
 The Illinois bill would also create an uphill battle for victims of domestic violence to combat equal parenting-time schedules.

 HB 620 seeks to create less-and-less judicial discretion regarding parental allocation.
-The amendments each are unnecessary.
+The amendments are unnecessary.
 They have consequences that cut against the best interest of children in Illinois.
+The bill would create unintended effects that should be avoided.